RichardMoot/NLI-fr-rebanked/README.md

 If you find this work useful, please cite the following papers.

 ### References

+Marelli, M., Menini, S., Baroni, M., Bentivogli, L., Bernardi, R., & Zamparelli, R. (2014) _A SICK cure for the evaluation of compositional distributional semantic models_ In Proceedings of the 9th International Conference on Language Resources and Evaluation, LREC 2014 (pp. 216-223).
+European Language Resources Association (ELRA).

 Skandalis, M., Moot, R., Retoré, C., & Robillard, S. (2024) _New Datasets for Automatic Detection of Textual Entailment and of Contradictions between Sentences in French_ In Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024) (pp. 12173-12186).